equivalentideas/westconnex_M4_East_Air_Quality_Monitoring/README.md

 This scraper collects the information about the air quality around the WestConnex M4 East project in Sydney, Australia.
+A small web application allows access to the data as a CSV file.

 The information is collected by a contractor for WestConnex and is published at [http://airodis.ecotech.com.au/westconnex/](http://airodis.ecotech.com.au/westconnex).
 We then collect the information published there.